My traveling started early in 2009, returning from Quebec on 1 January

 National and Inter-Ethnic Reconciliation, Religious Tolerance and Human

-Security in the Balkans, where I gave a paper on "Human Security and
+Security in the Balkans, where I gave a paper on "Human

-Climate Change - the Ethical Challenge".
+Security and Climate Change - the Ethical Challenge".
+The conference

-The conference was held on the Brioni Islands off the Istrian Peninsula
+was held on the Brioni Islands off the Istrian Peninsula near the city of

-near the city of Pula, Croatia, in a hall previously used by the
+Pula, Croatia, in a hall previously used by the Central Committee of the

-Central Committee of the Communist Party in Yugoslavia.
-A little time
+Communist Party in Yugoslavia.
+A little time was set aside to visit the main

-was set aside to visit the main island, which had been developed as a
+island, which had been developed as a resort by an Austrian industrialist

-becoming the main residence of Marshall Tito, where he governed
+early in the 20th century, before becoming the main residence of Marshall

-Yugoslavia and received many heads of state and celebrities.
-The
+Tito, where he governed Yugoslavia and received many heads of state and

-reserved for government use.
+some houses reserved for government use.

 .